Department of Computer Science

 CS 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $50.
+May be repeated for credit, but no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Design (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $15.

 CS 4912.
 Independent Study.
 (0-0) 2 Credit Hours.

+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $100.
+May be repeated for credit, but no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Designs (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $30.

 CS 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; the registration form is available on the UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
+May be repeated for credit, but not more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), Senior Design (CS 4613, CS 4623), and Internship (CS 4933), regardless of discipline, will apply to a bachelor’s degree.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4933.
 Internship in Computer Science.
 (0-0) 3 Credit Hours.

+Prerequisite: Junior or Seniors with a 2.5+ Overall GPA, and approval from the employer, the instructor, the Department Chair, and the Associate Dean for Undergraduate Studies, registration form available on the College of Sciences website.
 The opportunity for a semester-long work experience in a private business or public agency in a computer science-related position.
-Not more than 3 semester credit hours of CS 4933, and not more than a total of 6 semester credit hours of CS 4933 and independent study courses may count toward the Bachelor of Science degree in Computer Science.
-The grade report for this course is either "CR" (satisfactory participation in the internship) or "NC" (unsatisfactory participation in the internship).
+No more than 3 semester credit hours of CS 4933, and no more than 6 semester credit hours of Independent Study (CS 4911, CS 4912, CS 4913), Undergraduate Research (CS 4923), and Senior Design (CS 4613, CS 4623) may count toward the Bachelor of Science degree in Computer Science.
 Generally offered: Fall, Summer.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4953.
 Special Studies in Computer Science.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Summer.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+This course has Differential Tuition.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60.

 CS 4963.
 Advanced Topics in Systems and Cloud.
 (3-0) 3 Credit Hours.